 The yearly notice for your property tax in Singapore will be sent to you by IRAS at the end of the previous year.
 The due date for payment is by 31 January.

 As for payment methods, the most preferred one is GIRO (General Interbank Recurring Order).
-GIRO is a convenient method to make payments to billing organizations by directly deducting from your bank account.
-With GIRO, you can make a one-time payment or can even have an option of 12 interest-free monthly installments for property tax payment.
+GIRO is a convenient method to make payments to billing organizations by directly deducting them from your bank account.
+With GIRO, you can make a one-time payment or can even have an option of 12 interest-free monthly installments for property tax payments.

 Other common payment methods for property tax in Singapore are:

 - Internet banking;

 - AXS Station / AXS e-Station (Internet) / AXS m-Station (Mobile);

 - Property tax in Singapore is imposed on ownership of property.